-- Human factors, such as lack of training, staff turnover and not adjusting schedules when a facility's hours of operation change, drive the failure of most retro-commissioning measures.
+- Human factors, such as lack of training and staff turnover, drive the failure of most retrocommissioning measures.
 Hardware fixes and control changes that cannot be easily overwritten tend to persist longer.
-Persistence is typically higher in facilities that outsource some of their building operations to controls vendors due to their higher level of knowledge and documentation of the RCx measures. - Non-human factors resulting in failures of RCx measures include undetected mechanical/control component failures, such as a stuck economizer damper, and changes to the building, such as major retrofits and renovations and space changes. - There are very few RCx persistence studies that incorporate primary data (e.g., field studies and surveys) and none in the Northeast.
+Persistence is typically higher in facilities that outsource some of their building operations to controls vendors due to their higher level of knowledge and documentation of the RCx measures. - Non-human factors resulting in failures of RCx measures include undetected mechanical/control component failures, such as a stuck economizer damper, and changes to the building, such as hours of operation, major retrofits and renovations, and space changes. - There are very few RCx persistence studies that incorporate primary data and none in the Northeast.
 Field studies for retro-commissioning persistence typically determine persistence through reviewing measure trends or control logic in facilities' building automation system (BAS), supplemented by functional testing of measures if the BAS data is not available.
 While this approach is the industry standard, other methods are available that can decrease fielding costs and potentially improve the rigor of the results.
 Unlike past studies, a persistence field study in Connecticut could utilize multiple modes, such as in-person site visits, virtual site visits with remote BAS access, and surveys to gather detailed persistence information.
 Future field studies should consider including a mix of behavior and capital RCx measures that represent large shares of RCx savings, such as the five measure categories identified in this study.